-Notice that the edge between terminals $1$ and $2$ supports an electronic spin up propagation flowing from $\alpha=1$ to $2$ [Fig.~\ref{fig:hall_bar_QSH_local_t}(a)] and spin down propagation from $2$ to $1$ [Fig.~\ref{fig:hall_bar_QSH_local_t}(b)].
+Figure~\ref{fig:hall_bar_QSH_local_t} shows the local charge and spin transmission $\widetilde T_{i\sigma,j\sigma}(E)$.
+Each terminal injects two modes that have opposite spin orientations and propagate at opposite system edges towards the closest neighboring terminal.
+Notice that, due to spin-momentum locking, the edge between terminals $1$ and $2$ supports an electronic spin-up propagation flowing from $\alpha=1$ to $2$ [Fig.~\ref{fig:hall_bar_QSH_local_t}(a)] and spin-down propagation from $2$ to $1$ [Fig.~\ref{fig:hall_bar_QSH_local_t}(b)].
 Thus, the net charge transmission vanishes.
 The superposition of the transmission maps results in a zero net charge transmission, since at all edges of the Hall bar there are counter propagating electronic states that cancel each other.
 Therefore, the equilibrium contribution to the local charge current in Eq.~(\ref{ikleq}) vanishes.
 In turn, our analysis suggests the presence of finite equilibrium edge spin currents circulating in the system.